 • Preparing operating rooms for surgery

-• Sterilizing medical equipment and ensuring operating room supplies are fully stocked prior to surgery
+• Sterilizing medical equipment and ensuring operating room supplies are fully stocked before surgery

 • Preparing patients for surgery by disinfecting incision sites